 The most appropriate diet for the youth athlete is one that:

-Such a diet can be achieved by planning intake to include a variety of foods from each of the five major food groups in the U.S. Department of Agriculture's (USDA) Food Guide Pyramid.
-Especially for children, the pyramid serves as a visual guide for choosing foods and planning healthful meals.
+Such a diet can be achieved by planning intake to include a variety of foods on the USDA's MyPlate.
+Especially for children, MyPlate serves as a visual guide for choosing foods and planning healthful meals.

 As parent, you should promote the three basic principles that are key to a high-performance diet:

-Variety.
-Because no single food or supplement contains all the nutrients your child needs for optimum health, growth and performance, eating foods from each of the five food groups daily, as well as different foods from within each group, is essential.
+1. Variety.
+Because no single food or supplement contains all the nutrients your child needs for optimum health, growth and performance, eating all four of the foods on the USDA's plate daily, as well as different foods from within each group, is essential.

 Some Additional Advice

-Occasional sweets are okay.
-You don't have to eliminate foods that get most of their calories from fat or sugars (see top of pyramid), but your child should only consume such foods occasionally, in addition to, not in place, of other nutrient-dense foods from the food groups lower down on the pyramid.
+• Occasional sweets are okay.
+You don't have to eliminate foods that get most of their calories from fat or sugars, but your child should only consume such foods occasionally, in addition to - not in place of - other nutrient-dense foods from the other food groups.

-Do not give your child nutritional supplements.
-In general, if your child eats the number of servings recommended in the Food Guide Pyramid, she will get the vitamins and minerals, and the calories she requires.
+• Do not give your child nutritional supplements.
+In general, if your child eats food in the proportions recommended in the MyPlate, she will get the vitamins and minerals, and the calories she requires.

-Consult an expert if necessary.
+• Consult an expert if necessary.
 If you ever become concerned about whether your child's diet is adequate, seek nutritional counseling.
-A registered dietician can help identify any nutritional problems that may be hindering your child's performance.
+A registered dietitian can help identify any nutritional problems that may be hindering your child's performance.

 To improve your child's diet, you can: